RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_HBNet_type.md

 -   **tyr_hydroxyls_must_donate**: new feature, not fully tested, use at your own risk!; require that TYR must donate to be considered satisfied
 -   **hydroxyls_must_donate**: new feature, not fully tested, use at your own risk!; require that hydroxyls must donate their H to be considered satisfied
 -   **use_pdb_numbering**: in tracer output, use pdb numbering and chains when printing out network info (instead of Rosetta sequential numbering)
--   **no_heavy_unsats_allowed**: see max_unsat for details
+-   **no_heavy_unsats_allowed**: see max_unsat_Hpol for details
 -   **show_task**: will show packer task by printing to TR, aka what's designable and packable and fixed based on your taskops
 -   **min_network_size**: minimum number of residues required for each network.
 Note: in symmetric cases, this refers to the number of residues in the ASU!
 -   **max_network_size**: maximum number of residues required for each network
 -   **min_unique_networks**: minimum number of networks with unique aa composition / rotamers
 -   **min_core_res**: minimum core residues each network must have (as defined by core selector)
 -   **min_boundary_res**: minimum boundary residues a network must contain
--   **max_unsat**: maximum number of buried unsatisfied polar atoms allowed in each network.
-Note that the way I treat buried unsats. is very different from all of the other Buried Unsatisfied calculators/filters in Rosetta.
-I have plans to move this code outside of HBNet and turn it into its own calculator/filter.
-Short version is that if there are heavy atom donors or acceptors that are buried and unsatisfied, those networks are thrown out, and I only count unsatisfied Hpols where the heavy atom donor is making at least one hydrogen bond.
+-   **max_unsat_Hpol**: maximum number of buried unsatisfied polar Hpol atoms allowed in each network.
+Note that if there are heavy atom donors or acceptors that are buried and unsatisfied, those networks are thrown out; only unsatisfied Hpols where the heavy atom donor is making at least one hydrogen bond.
 This behavior can be overridden to allow heavy atom unsats by setting no_heavy_unsats_allowed=false.
--   **min_connectivity**: minimum connectivity a network must have, defined as num_hbonds / num_polar_atoms_in_network (h_pol and acceptors)
--   **start_from_csts**: new feature, not fully tested, use at your own risk!; will detect csts in input pose and start network search from those cst residues
+-   **min_percent_hbond_capacity**: minimum percent_hbond_capacity a network must have, where 1.0 means the maximum number of h-bonds are made, considering all polar atoms in the rotamers that comprise the network; unlike satisfaction, this metric is independent of burial;  in rare cases, percent_hbond_capacity can be greater than 1, for example a hydroxyl could participate in 3 h-bonds even though we define max capacity as 2.
 -   **verbose**: print out all HBNet tracer statements; only useful for debugging
 -   **design_residues**: string of one-letter AA codes; which polar residues types do you want to include in the search; the default is all AA's that can potentially make h-bonds, further restricted by the task_operations you pass.
 -   **use_only_input_rot_for_start_res**: keep the input rotamer for starting residues fixed; only sample proton chis during network search